Sunrise on the Thompson River in Kamloops, Canada

 My coffee was getting cold on my breakfast tray inside the train wagon, but I couldn’t be budged from the Gold Leaf’s covered outdoor vestibule as the wind whipped my hair and the rising sun warmed my face.
 One advantage of the Gold Leaf is for photographers who have full, unimpeded views with no glass in the way, ever — which made for perfect viewing of the sunrise as we passed along the banks of the Thompson River.

-Artist’s tools: My Nikon D90 still serves me well for many an adventure, as does the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
+Artist’s tools: My Nikon D90 served me well for many an adventure (I shoot with a Sony mirrorless now), as did the 18-105mm lens f/3.5-5.6, both of which I got when I returned to photography after about 25 years!
 What I like about this focal length on a lens is its ability to capture almost everything for me without fiddling with changing lens or being draped with several cameras with different lenses.
 I’m a simple photographer like that.
 I was set at a 1/400th of second at f/10 with a focal length of 24mm.
 This sunrise photo along the Thompson River is a pretty pure image taken without much time (yet) put into processing.
 Enjoy it au natural!